-T 1 1 T Method High-level Knowledge Knowledge tested Fail Pass Distinction RPA PD marks Business Development Recruitment sales techniques and processes and how to support them Demonstrates a limited understanding of range of activities Decision making is unreasoned Requires task by task guidance and supervision Differentiates between various models and is flexible in approach Decisions are well reasoned and thought out Understands scope of responsibilities and needs limited supervision Understands the most effective method for different situations Decisions are timely, show good judgement and are fully evidence Understands corporate priorities and independently seeks advice when needed 12 marks (min 3 marks = pass) Candidate Sourcing The candidate attraction and selection processes Market rates and conditions within their sector Errors and/or gaps in understanding Focuses on internal factors Limited understanding of their sector and their role within the wider market Accurate and timely in activities.
-Checks own work and learns from experience Shows knowledge of the broader candidate marketplace Broad understanding of their sector and how external factors can affect it Evaluates own performance and shares reasons for success Applies knowledge to improve advice and delivery Detailed understanding of their sector and how it can be affected by external factors 22 marks (min 4 marks = pass) Candidate Management How to initiate, build and maintain relationships with candidates The principles and importance of using research, for resourcing, including: Fails to demonstrate an understanding of the fundamentals of relationship management Communication of information is unclear and imprecise Makes no or impractical suggestions for improvements Demonstrates successful relationship management and results achieved Clear communication of accurate information Makes suggestions for small improvements and supports their implementation Takes ownership of effective relationships and seeks feedback for further learning Clear, concise and accurate communication of independent thoughts and ideas Able to identify inefficiencies in a process, suggests improvements and assists implementations 12 marks (min 3 marks = pass)
+Method High-level Knowledge Knowledge tested Fail Pass Distinction RPA marks PD marks Business Development Recruitment sales techniques and processes and how to support them • Demonstrates a limited understanding of range of activities Decision making is unreasoned Requires task by task guidance and supervision Differentiates between various models and is flexible in approach Decisions are well reasoned and thought out Understands scope of responsibilities and needs limited supervision Understands the most effective method for different situations Decisions are timely, show good judgement and are fully evidence Understands corporate priorities and independently seeks advice when needed 12 marks (min 3 marks = pass) Candidate Sourcing The candidate attraction and selection processes Market rates and conditions within their Sector.
+This may include identifying labour market shortages and the demand for those with transferrable skills with the capacity to move from the legacy carbon economy into a green economy job. • Errors and/or gaps in understanding Focuses on internal factors Limited understanding of their sector and their role within the wider market Accurate and timely in activities.
+Checks own work and learns from experience Shows knowledge of the broader candidate marketplace Broad understanding of their sector and how external factors can affect it Evaluates own performance and shares reasons for success Applies knowledge to improve advice and delivery Detailed understanding of their sector and how it can be affected by external factors 22 marks (min 4 marks = pass)

+Candidate How to • Fails to demonstrate • Demonstrates • Takes Management initiate, build and maintain relationships with candidates The principles and importance of using research, for resourcing, including: • quantitative and qualitative research methods • research validity and reliability • sources of research information an understanding of the fundamentals of relationship management Communication of information is unclear and imprecise Makes no or impractical suggestions for improvements successful relationship management and results achieved Clear communication of accurate information Makes suggestions for small improvements and supports their implementation ownership of effective relationships and seeks feedback for further learning Clear, concise and accurate communication of independent thoughts and ideas Able to identify inefficiencies in a process, suggests improvements and assists implementations 12 marks (min 3 marks = pass)